dannyyua/RSA6/README.md

 # RSA6
 This is a simple implementation of the RSA algorithm in C++ using vectors to hold encrypted data, and strings to hold decrypted data.

-**NOTE:** As of now, the algorithm does **NOT** utilise padding when encrypting data, so do not use it to encrypt any actual confidential information.
+**NOTE:** As of now, the algorithm does **NOT** utilise padding when encrypting data, so **do not use it to encrypt any actual confidential information!**
+Sending secret messages between friends would be fine.

 ### Main Functions